-X ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 OR TRANSITIONAL REPORT UNDER SECTION 13 OR $15(d)$ OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 000-52289 Power of the Dream Ventures, Inc. (Name of Small Business Issuer in its charter) Delaware (State or other jurisdiction of incorporation or organization) 51-0597895 (I.R.S Employer Identification No.) 1095 Budapest, Soroksari ut 94-96, Hungary (Address of principal executive offices) (Zip Code) +36-1-456-6061 (Issuer's telephone number) Securities registered under Section 12(g) of the Exchange Act: None.
+× For the fiscal year ended December 31, 2011 OR TRANSITIONAL REPORT UNDER SECTION 13 OR $15(d)$ OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 000-52289 Power of the Dream Ventures, Inc. (Name of Small Business Issuer in its charter) Delaware (State or other jurisdiction of incorporation or organization) 51-0597895 (I.R.S Employer Identification No.) 1095 Budapest, Soroksari ut 94-96, Hungary (Address of principal executive offices) (Zip Code) +36-1-456-6061 (Issuer's telephone number) Securities registered under Section 12(g) of the Exchange Act: None.
 Securities registered under Section 12(g) of the Exchange Act: Common Stock, par value \$0.0001 per share Indicate by a check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \cdot No \boxtimes Check whether the issuer is not required to file reports pursuant to Section 13 or 15 (d) of the Exchange Act. • Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
-Yes ⊠No • Indicate by check mark whether the registrant has submitted electronically and posted on its Web site, if any, every Interactive Data File required to be submitted or posted pursuant to rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and to post such files.
-Yes • No • Check if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-B contained in this form, and no disclosure will be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this
+Yes \square No \boxtimes Check whether the issuer is not required to file reports pursuant to Section 13 or 15 (d) of the Exchange Act.
+Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its Web site, if any, every Interactive Data File required to be submitted or posted pursuant to rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and to post such files.
+Yes X No \square Check if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-B contained in this form, and no disclosure will be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934 (Check one) Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \boxtimes Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes · No ⊠ Issuer had revenues of \$0 for the year ended December 31, 2010.
-As of March 31, 2011, 52,109,017 shares of Common Stock were outstanding of which approximately 21,879,162 were held by non-affiliates of the Company.
-The aggregate market value of the Common Stock held by non-affiliates of the Company as of March 31, 2011 was \$6,345,000.
-Documents Incorporated by Reference: 3.
-Transitional Small Business Disclosure Format (check one): Yes · No ⊠
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Securities Exchang (Check one) elerated filer," Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square reporting company \boxtimes Smaller Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes Issuer had revenues of \$0 for the year ended December 31, 2011.
+As of March 31, 2012, 38,428,044 shares of Common Stock were outstanding of which approximately 28,218,189 were held by non-affiliates of the Company.
+The aggregate market value of the Common Stock held by non-affiliates of the Company as of March 31, 2012 was \$5,217,000.
+Documents Incorporated by Reference: 0 Transitional Small Business Disclosure Format (check one): Yes ☐ No ☒